vhugoc/chat-example/README.md

 ### 1. Clone this application
 Just clone this application and run _npm install_ in your chat-example folder with my _package.json_ included.

 All right.
 You are ready to use and improve that chat.
-To run the server, just run _node src/server_ in your chat-example folder.
+To run the server, just run _node server_ in your chat-example folder.

 ### 2. Create the project and get the libraries manually